bytecodealliance/wasmtime/docs/stability-wasm-proposals.md

 [^7]: The implementation of GC has [known performance
     issues](https://github.com/bytecodealliance/wasmtime/issues/9351) which can
     affect non-GC code when the GC proposal is enabled.
-[^8]: A custom fuzzer exists but this isn't enabled yet for general-purpose
-    fuzzing.

 ## Unsupported proposals